Data-Stalkers/Timder-Users/README.md

 - `photoCount` The number of photos the user has uploaded
 - `dob` Represents year the user was born
 - `traits` An array of objective terms that can be used to describe the user's physical appearance.
 Represents a photo of user.

+#### NOTES:
+- If querying for a single user object, a single user object is returned
+- If querying for a list through REST, an array of user objects is returned.
+- If querying for a list through SQS, the array will be wrapped in an object which also has a query key containing the original query

 ## Requirements